MewsSystems/gitbook-connector-api/use-cases/mews-terminals.md

 ## Testing

-To test your workflow implementation with an actual Mews Terminal device, please contact our Partner Support team - they can be contacted at partnersuccess@mews.com.
+To test your workflow implementation with an actual Mews Terminal device, please contact our Partner Support team - they can be contacted at [partnersuccess@mews.com](mailto://partnersuccess@mews.com).
 They will supply you with the necessary details to connect to a test configuration:

-#### Mews Operations
+- **Mews Operations**
   - Mews Operations platform address, for the appropriate test server
   - Test account username and password
   - Test property or enterprise name

-#### Mews Connector API
+- **Mews Connector API**
   - Mews API platform address, for the appropriate environment
   - WebSocket address

-#### Test integration
+- **Test integration**
   - Integration name
   - Client Token
   - Access Token

-#### Terminal device
+- **Terminal device**
   - Device name
   - Device ID / Terminal ID

-When testing [Add payment command](../operations/commands.md#add-payment-command) to communicate with a Mews Terminal, note that just like other device commands, the command will be added to the Device Commands Queue and can be viewed by logging in to Mews Operations.
-The queue also shows the state of the transaction, so you can see if the payment was processed successfully or not, or if it still pending.
+When testing [Add payment command](../operations/commands.md#add-payment-command) to communicate with a Mews Terminal, note that just like other device commands, the command will be added to the _Device Commands Queue_ and can be viewed by logging in to **Mews Operations**.
+The queue also shows the state of the transaction, so you can see if the payment was processed successfully or not, or if it is still pending.

-Finally, when a payment is taken through a Mews Terminal, it will appear against that customer's profile in Mews Operations under the Payments tab, just the same as any other payment item.
+Finally, when a payment is taken through a Mews Terminal, it will appear against that customer's profile in **Mews Operations** under the _Payments_ tab, just the same as any other payment item.

 ## Help and support